docpad-archive/documentation/01-start/05-faq.html.md

 [Check out our deployment section here.](/docpad/deploy)

-## How can I get jade to render other DocPad supported markups?
+## How can I get Jade to render other DocPad supported markups?

 [Check out the usage section on the Jade Plugin.](https://github.com/docpad/docpad-plugin-jade#usage)